trinitylake-io/trinitylake/docs/format/table/table-type.md

 ## MANAGED

 A managed table is fully compliant with the [transaction semantics](../transaction.md) defined by the TrinityLake format.
-It can participate in multi-object and multi-statement transactions with any other managed objects in the same Trinity LakeHouse.
+It can participate in multi-object and multi-statement transactions with any other managed objects in the same Trinity Lakehouse.
 When dropping the table, the data is also deleted.

 TrinityLake provides the overall semantics of a managed table in areas like [schema](./table-schema.md),